pabrojast/ckanext-schemingdcat/README.md

 - **select\_icon** Display snippet to use instead the original _select_ snippet provided by the scheming extension.
 It adds an icon before the label of the value.

+- **multiple_select-icon** Form snipet to use instead the original multiple_select to show icons in multiple options fileds when adding or editing a resource

 ## Config settings

 ### Config (.ini) file

 There are not mandatory sets in the config file for this extension.
 You can use the following sets:

 ```
 facet_scheming.facet_list: [list of fields]      # List of fields in scheming file to use to faceting.
 Use ckan defaults if not provided.
 facet_scheming.default_facet_operator: [AND|OR]  # OR if not defined